nidhin29/Qflow/README.md

 # 🏥 Qflow - Digital Healthcare Management App

 **Qflow** is a comprehensive digital healthcare management application built with Flutter that revolutionizes the way patients interact with healthcare services.
-The app provides seamless appointment booking, prescription management, doctor consultations, and patient feedback systems, all powered by Firebase for real-time synchronization and secure data management.
+The app provides seamless appointment booking, prescription management, doctor consultations, and patient feedback systems

 ---